collectionspace/cspace_django_project/README.md

 ## cspace-django-project

 This Django project supports easy access to various CollectionSpace services.
+To preview several deployments of this project, visit: https://webapps.cspace.berkeley.edu.

-The following components are provided:
+The following components are provided with this project:

-#### Core apps (user-facing apps that you might actually use)
+#### Core Applications (user-facing apps that you might actually use)

 * imagebrowser - a "lightbox-like" app that tiles images based on a keyword query to Solr backend
 * imageserver - cacheing proxy server to serve images from CSpace server